 What is Load Testing

-As a core definition, load testing is the practice of sending simulated traffic (typically HTTP) to a web server and measuring the capability of that server to process the traffic and how.
+As a core definition, load testing is the practice of sending simulated traffic (typically HTTP) to a web server and measuring its capability to process the traffic and how.
 You literally load traffic on your server until something happens or not.

-- Ensuring that the server will respond in a timely manner, thus providing a satisfactory end-user experience.
+- Check if the server respond in a timely manner, thus providing a satisfactory end-user experience.

-- Assessing the server’s resource utilisation through metrics such as CPU, memory etc.
+- Assess the server’s resource utilization through metrics such as CPU, memory etc.

-- Identifying potential performance bottlenecks, such as a page that is particularly slow to load or an API that is slow to respond.
+- Look for potential performance bottlenecks, such as a page that is particularly slow to load or an API that is slow to respond.

-- Counting the number and different types of errors that occur in the system when under varying levels of load.
+- Count the number and different types of errors that occur in the system when under varying levels of load.

-- Determining how many users the system can comfortably support simultaneously.
+- Test how many users the system can comfortably support simultaneously.

-A load test is performed by executing specialist load-testing software on one or more computers.
-This software generates and transmits a large number of requests to a web server, where the target application is running.
+You perform a load test by executing specialist load-testing software on one or more computers.
+This software generates and transmits a large number of requests to a web server, using injectors, where the target application is running.

 The load-testing software then measures the time taken for the server to respond to the requests and counts the number of errors that occur.
-Separate monitoring software works in conjunction to instrument the webserver and assess resource utilisation.
+Separate monitoring software work in conjunction to instrument the webserver and assess resources use.

-Some distinct types of load test that can be run are:
+Some distinct types of load tests that can be run are: